improving-minnesota/react-redux-workshop/labs/content/labs/05-forms.md

 > Notice that we are not actually implementing the save function.
 That is left for the component that uses this form to implement and pass it in as a prop.

-* `Formik` will let the user click the Submit button once the form is valid, passing the values from the form into our save handler, which then calls the handleSave prop passed down from Redux.
 * We haven't defined `validate()` yet, so let's do that next.
 Here's what it should look like:

 ```jsx